Picture your Future. Save for it by earning 1.5% on a 1-year Term Deposit Account! Learn more.

 The Morningstar Star Rating is derived from a quantitative method in which mutual funds are ranked on the basis of their historical returns (adjusted for risk and costs) over periods of at least three years.
 These “risk-adjusted returns” are based on the monthly returns of a fund, where downward variations result in a lower score and a consistently good performance is rewarded with a higher score.
 Another important aspect is costs, making it more difficult for relatively expensive funds to receive a high star rating.
 The top 10% of funds in each category receive five stars, the next 22.5% receive four stars, the next 35% receive three stars, the next 22.5% receive two stars and the bottom 10% receive one star.
 Star Ratings are calculated over periods of three, five and ten years.
 If possible, Morningstar will also calculate ratings for all time periods in its Overall Morningstar Star Rating.

-The Morningstar Analyst Rating is a qualitative assessment that is issued by Morningstar fund analysts.
-This rating represents a forecast on the future performance of funds relative to peers and relevant benchmarks.
-To issue a rating, the Morningstar fund analysts base their assessment on three pillars: investment team, investment process and fund house.
-Cost weighted performance is a consideration across all three of these pillars.
-A rating of ‘Gold’, ‘Silver’ or ‘Bronze’ is attributed to investment funds that are expected to perform better during a future full market cycle than the category average and risk-adjusted relevant benchmarks.
+The Morningstar Medalist Rating is a forward-looking assessment of investment strategies across within funds vehicles, such as funds and managed accounts.
+The comprehensive system is designed to assess the potential performance and quality of investment strategies within the context of relevant benchmarks and peer group.
+It takes into account various factors such as historical performance, risk analysis, fund manager expertise, and consistency of investment approach.
+Open-end mutual funds and ETFs can receive Gold, Silver, Bronze, Neutral or Negative ratings on this scale.
+A rating of ‘Gold’, ‘Silver’ or ‘Bronze’ is attributed to investment funds that are expected to perform positively going forward.
 The difference between these ratings is determined by the conviction of the fund analyst with regards to the ability for the fund to outperform its peers.
-Funds that are not expected to distinguish themselves will receive a ‘Neutral’ rating, while funds that perform below par on several levels will be assessed as ‘Negative’.
+Funds that are not expected to distinguish themselves will receive a ‘Neutral’ rating, while funds that perform below par will be assessed as ‘Negative’.

 What is the Synthetic Risk and Reward Indicator (SRRI) rating?